-The rural people need mechanisms and policies to facilitate order in the management and organization of proper forms of ecoprenuership so as to have a sustainable livelihood.
-Based on the experience of the chosen rural ecopreneurs of the study, a suitable type of production and business structure is chosen, which will guarantee the attraction and maintenance of the ecopreneurship activities of the small business owners in the rural areas.
-The findings show that the factors that make rural ecoprenuership significant are the human, financial and natural capitals.
-The contribution of rural ecoprenuership towards poverty alleviation is evident in the rise in the level of income earned, availability of food and nutritional conditions, sustainable production and adaptation to climatic vulnerabilities.
-Incorporating ecoprenuership is critically dependent on better access towards livelihood capitals and is one of the avenues towards attaining sustainable rural livelihood results.
-The ecopreneurs are the most environmentally oriented; indeed, they establish environmental goals for their products and incorporate environmental aspects even in the early stage of the innovation process.
-This is the reason why external knowledge is important to such firms.
-The formation of this network is made possible, among others, by the professional experience that pertains to the environment that the entrepreneur has received.
-The education establishments are ambitious to think over new types of business models, as well as new approaches to producing, consuming, and managing resources.
-Thus, there is a need to reinforce and encourage such new efforts with rural ecopreneurs.
-In reality, it would also be fitting to promote inter-generational co-entrepreneurship, specifically through establishing associations and individual and governmental support systems that can establish networking platforms.
-In its support, the government should ensure that it can have individuals participate in the process of policy making so that it can promote their participation, people know, people discuss, people contribute, people inspect, people manage, and people benefit.
+Rural people need mechanisms and policies to facilitate order in the management and organization of proper forms of ecoprenuership to have a sustainable livelihood.
+Based on the experience of the chosen rural ecopreneurs, a suitable type of production and business structure is chosen, which will guarantee the attraction and maintenance of the ecopreneurship activities of small business owners in rural areas.
+The findings show that the factors that make rural ecoprenuership significant are human capital, financial capital, and natural capital.
+The contribution of rural ecoprenuership towards poverty alleviation is evident in the rise in the level of income earned, availability of food and nutritional conditions, sustainable production, and adaptation to climatic vulnerabilities.
+Incorporating ecoprenuership is critically dependent on better access towards livelihood capital and is one of the avenues towards attaining sustainable rural livelihood results.
+The ecopreneurs are the most environmentally oriented; indeed, they establish environmental goals for their products and incorporate environmental aspects, even in the early stages of the innovation process.
+Therefore, external knowledge is important for such firms.
+The formation of this network is made possible by, among others, the professional experience that pertains to the environment that the entrepreneur has received.
+Educational establishments are ambitious in thinking about new types of business models, as well as new approaches to producing, consuming, and managing resources.
+Thus, there is a need to reinforce and encourage new efforts among rural ecopreneurs.
+In reality, it would also be beneficial to promote intergenerational co-entrepreneurship, specifically through establishing associations and individual and governmental support systems that can establish networking platforms.
+In its support, the government should ensure that individuals participate in the process of policy making so that they can promote their participation, people know, people discuss, people contribute, people inspect, people manage, and people benefit.

 Conclusion

-Considering the alarming environmental conditions, there is a need to count on ecoprenuership to activate livelihoods.
+Considering the alarming environmental conditions, there is a need to consider ecoprenuership to activate livelihoods.
 We attempt to fill the gaps witnessed on the literature, in this paper, by concentrating on rural ecoprenuership and sustainable livelihood.
-By encouraging the expansion of sustainable businesses, rural ecopreneurship creates new business opportunities.
-These initiatives usually draw upon local resources and traditional knowledge, fostering the economic growth of the community.
-Ecopreneurs in rural areas usually focus on sustainable resource management.
-They ensure the sustainability of natural resources like water, forests, agriculture, and biodiversity by using ecologically friendly practices.
-The sustainable approach supports the livelihoods of individuals who rely on these resources for their daily needs.
+By encouraging the expansion of sustainable businesses, rural ecopreneurship has created new business opportunities.
+These initiatives usually draw upon local resources and traditional knowledge to foster the economic growth of the community.
+Ecopreneurs in rural areas typically focus on sustainable resource management.
+They ensure the sustainability of natural resources, such as water, forests, agriculture, and biodiversity, by using ecologically friendly practices.
+The sustainable approach supports the livelihood of individuals who rely on these resources for their daily needs.
 Ecopreneurial firms often create employment opportunities in rural areas.
-These businesses could produce jobs for the community by working in organic farming, handicrafts, sustainable forestry, ecotourism, or renewable energy.
+These businesses can produce jobs for the community by working in organic farming, handicrafts, sustainable forestry, ecotourism, or renewable energy.
 Ecopreneurship fosters skill development and capacity building in rural communities.
-People acquire new knowledge and abilities regarding sustainable practices, which benefits them in their employment at these organizations and gives them the ability to incorporate these ideas into their own everyday routines.
+People acquire new knowledge and abilities regarding sustainable practices, which benefits them in their employment in these organizations and gives them the ability to incorporate these ideas into their own everyday routines.